On the Properties of Error Patterns in the Constant Lee Weight Channel: Scalar Multiplication Problem

 \subsection{Asymptotic Analysis}

 Let us focus now on the asymptotic regime, i.e. where the block length $n$ tends to infinity.
-Let us denote by $U(\intring_m)$ the uniform distribution over $\intring_m$ and $\Tilde{Q}$ the set of probability distributions of the vectors with given Lee weight $t$ and length $n$.
-A straightforward application of Theorem \ref{thm:CondLT} yields the following corollary.
+Note here that we let $\LW(\vecx) = t$ grow linearly with $n$.
+Let us denote by $U(\intring_m)$ the uniform distribution over $\intring_m$ and let $E$ be the set of probability distributions over $\intring_m$ with an average Lee weight $\delta := t/n$, i.e.